nadavmatalon/MCP9802/README.md

 __6. Alert Functionality__

-The MCP9802's Alert functionality is based on an 'open collector' architecture which means it requires a pull-up resistor in order to work (this is true for both Alert Types, i.e. 'ACTIVE-LOW' and 'ACTIVE-HIGH).
+The MCP9802's Alert functionality is based on an 'open collector' architecture which means it requires a pull-up resistor in order to work
+(this is true for both Alert Types, i.e. 'ACTIVE-LOW' and 'ACTIVE-HIGH).
 For the purposes of this testing sketch, the Atmega's (weak) internal pull-up resistor is used and so the only connection needed in this context is between the MCP9802's ALERT pin and the Arduino's Digital Pin D2.
 However, for any real-life use of the device, it is highly recommended to implement a suitable external pull-up resistor (typically 10K) hooked-up betweem the ALERT pin and VCC.

+__7. Device Information String__

+It is now possible to extend the MCP9802 Library to include a function for generating a pritable device information string showing all the relevant details about the devices current Configuration, Limit & Hysteresis settings.
+As the additional functionality comes at the cost of increased memory usage, it was implemented as an optional add-on rather than added directly to the core MCP9802 Library.
+See the
+'MCP9802_Info' example sketch for detailed explanation and an actual usage demo.

 ## I2C ADDRESSES